 I often pick up newer garden books as well, for personal reading and to pass onto customers, usually at a fairly low price.

 Galvanized anything makes a great addition to the garden: watering cans, mop buckets, fish bate buckets, and tubs of all sizes, for example.
 Watering cans like this one run about $25-35.00 in an antique shop, versus $3-5.00 at a garage sale.

 Those with interesting shapes, like this child’s green version with the great, swooping handle, are even more desirable.
-It’s for sale in my antique booth for $22.00.
+It’s for sale in my antique booth for $22.00 (SOLD).

 Some concrete statuary in the garden always adds a nice touch.
 This piece, which I referred to as “David” when I first bought it, has found a new home with my sweet friend Nancy, otherwise, I would have priced him at $40-50.00.

-“Garden,” “Flower,” and just about any other garden-related sign also add charm to the garden or to a kitchen wall.
+“Garden,” “Flower,” and just about any other garden-related sign also adds charm to the garden or to a kitchen wall.
 My “Raspberries” sign hasn’t made it out of my garage yet, LOL.
-I would price it at about $35-40.00>
+I will likely price it at about $35-40.00.

 Bye for now,